SeamusFinlayson/Minecraft-AFK-Mouse-Clicker/README.md

 Then copy the path of the keepMionecraftAlive.py file you downloaded file by right clicking on it and selecting *Copy as path* then go back to the Windows PowerShell and enter `python <the path you copied>` without the angle brackets.
 Then the script should run in the terminal.

 ## How to Use the Script
-- Use torch placing mode if you are using a purely passive farm.
-- Use attacking mode if you are using an Ender Ender or Mob Grinder.

 ### Torch Placing Mode

+Use this mode if you are using a purely passive farm and just need to remain connected to the server or realm.

 1. Run the script
 2. In Minecraft face a wall and equip a torch
 3. Press ctrl+i to enter torch placing mode